top of page

 • Initiation - A formal ceremony during which a new member begins full membership of a fraternity

-• Interfraternity Council (IFC) - The representative body of all men's fraternities
+• Interfraternity Council (IFC) - The representative body for 21 men's fraternities affiliated with UT Austin

-• Latino Pan-Hellenic Council (LPHC) - The national organization for historically Latino fraternities & sororities
+• Latino Pan-Hellenic Council (LPHC) - The governing body for UT's Latinx fraternities & sororities

 • Legacy - A potential new member whose parents, grandparents, or siblings are members of the same fraternity